South African pound

-The pound (Afrikaans: pond; symbol £, £SA for distinction) was the currency of the Union of South Africa from the formation of the country as a British Dominion in 1910.
+The pound (Afrikaans: pond; symbol £, £SA for distinction) was the currency of the Union of South Africa from the formation of the country as a British dominion in 1910.
 It was replaced by the rand in 1961 when South Africa decimalised.

 In 1825, an imperial order-in-council made sterling coinage legal tender in all the British colonies.
-At that time, the only British colony in Southern Africa was the Cape of Good Hope Colony.
+At that time, the only British colony in Southern Africa was the Cape Colony.
 As time went on, sterling and its associated coinage became the currency of every British territory in Southern Africa.
 At that time sterling followed the Carolingian monetary system of a pound divided into 20 shillings, each of 12 pence.

 History

 The pound sterling became the standard currency of the Cape of Good Hope colony in 1825 following an imperial order-in-council that was issued for the purpose of introducing sterling coinage into all British colonies.
 British coins then replaced the Dutch currency.
 Before a unified South Africa, many authorities issued coins and banknotes in values equivalent to sterling.

 The Transvaal Republic, the Boer state that in 1902 was to become Transvaal Colony, issued notes from 1867 to 1902 and coins from 1892 to 1902.
 The denominations of the gold coins were inscribed in Afrikaans, thus reading "pond" instead of "pound".